-- Friendly Enemy/The Rival/Worthy Opponent: To Saber.
-If the OVA is any indication, he does seem to conduct himself on equal footing with Saber/King Arthur, in contrast to his colossal haughtiness against almost everyone in FSN.
+- Friendly Enemy: With Saber.
+If the OVA is any indication, he does seem to conduct himself on equal footing with Saber/King Arthur, in contrast to his colossal haughtiness against almost everyone in F/SN.

-- Hyperspace Arsenal: Bab-ilu: Key of the King's Law, allows him to access his endless treasury, which is carried to his F/SN incarnation.
+- Hyperspace Arsenal: Bab-ilu: Key of the King's Law allows him to access his endless treasury, which is carried to his F/SN incarnation.

 - Jerk with a Heart of Gold: While he's still arrogant and possessive of Ayaka, he gives Saber an elixir that can cure any poison or disease so he can cure Ayaka (not without a fight, because hey, it is the Holy Grail War and Gil loves fighting Saber, but he's still perfectly willing to part with it and even if Saber had lost, it's all but certain Archer would've gone and tended to Ayaka anyway) and just, in general, he seems a lot more sensible than his Fate/stay night counterpart.

 - Love at First Sight: With Ayaka, he claims she's more beautiful than the women of his own kingdom.
-Unlike his Fate/stay night counterpart, he doesn't act like Ayaka is a possession, and in fact tries to court her.
+Unlike his Fate/stay night counterpart, he doesn't act like Ayaka is a possession, and in fact, tries to court her.
 This is probably why F/SN Gil is often mentioned as having surprisingly high compatibility with Rin in supplementary materials, and relatedly why Ishtar appears looking like Rin in Grand Order - it's all echoes of Gil's attraction to Ayaka.

-- The Nicknamer: Calls Saber "Holy Blade Wielder".
+- The Nicknamer: Calls Saber "Holy Sword Wielder".

 Voiced by Kazuya Nakai

-- Animal Motif: of a Hunting Dog much like his counterpart, but he is more closely to a Wolf (even wears a protective amulet in shape of a wolf's head with a crescent moon in its mouth).
+- Animal Motif: Of a Hunting Dog much like his counterpart, but he's a bit closer to a wolf (even wears a protective amulet in the shape of a wolf's head with a crescent moon in its mouth).

 - The Beastmaster: He has excellent compatibility with the canine familiars that Misaya creates.

-- Villainous Valour / Punch Clock Villain: Despite being sent to assassinate Ayaka, he shows enough respect for her efforts to ward him off with her magic, even commending how old and sophisticated hers is.
+- Punch-Clock Villain: Despite being sent to assassinate Ayaka, he shows enough respect for her efforts to ward him off with her magic, even commending how old and sophisticated hers is.

 - Wrecked Weapon: As seen in the OVA, his spear was cut in half by Saber after his summoning quite immediately.
 The impact is lessened by him later saying it was a hastily-made weapon, since his actual spear, the iconic Gae Bolg, is being hidden somewhere.